Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 One question I receive from clients – maybe above all other questions is this: “So how does this whole therapy thing work?”

-There’s no one single “right” way to answer this question - each therapist will have their own answer to it – but, personally as a relational, humanistic therapist, I like to think that therapy is a journey that both client and therapist make together in a quest to help you experience greater wholeness and aliveness.
+There’s no one single “right” way to answer this question, “How does therapy work?”
+Each therapist will have their own answer to it.
+But, personally as a relational, humanistic therapist, I like to think that therapy is a journey that both client and therapist make together in a quest to help you experience greater wholeness and aliveness.
 I believe that by entering therapy, you as a client inherently become an emotional pioneer and a soul adventurer of sorts.
 And I, as the therapist, receive the privilege of accompanying you along the way as a guide and companion.

 As we embark on the journey together from the very first consult call to the intake session and beyond - we begin a process of deep, curious exploration together, exploring the terrain and topography of your life, of your unique challenges, your dreams, wishes, life narratives, and more.